Floby/node-tokenizer/README.md

 }
 ```

+##Examples

-Have a look in the example folder
+Take a look a the [examples](https://github.com/Floby/node-tokenizer/tree/master/examples) folder.

 ## Rules

-rules are regular expressions associated with a type name.
+Rules are regular expressions associated with a type name.

 The tokenizer tries to find the longest string matching one or more rules.
 When several rules match the same string, priority is given to the rule
-which was added first. (this may change)
+which was added first.

-Please note that your regular expressions should use ^ and $ in order
+Note: normally your regular expressions should use ^ and $ in order
 to test the whole string.
 If these are not used, you rule will match _every_
 string that contains what you specified, this could be the whole file!

 ## To do

-* a lot of optimisation
+* Continued optimisation
-* being able to share rules across several tokenizers
-    (although this can be achieved through inheritance)
+* Rule sharing across several tokenizers (although this can be achieved through inheritance)
-* probably more hooks
+* Need more hooks
-* more checking
+* Increase test coverage

+## Testing

+Testing is provided via the

 ## License